 Advanced Computing Initiative

-(ACI) in order to provide support for using the campus high-performance computing
+(ACI) in order to provide a dedicated high-performance computing (HPC) cluster meant for large,

-(HPC) cluster.
-Before using the campus-shared HPC Cluster, you will need to
+Before using the campus-shared HPC Cluster or any CHTC computing resource, you will need to

 obtain access by

 Large-Scale Computing Request Form on our website so that our Research Computing Facilitators